wwylele/save3ds/README.md

 Note that the supported NAND format is in unpacked cleartext filesystem.
 If you want to read/write on the original NAND FAT image, you need to use other tools to extract the NAND data, or map another layer of virtual filesystem (e.g. https://github.com/ihaveamac/ninfs)

 TODO:
- - Cartridge save data support
+ - Complete cartridge save data support

 ## Build